DavidOppenauer/CCL1/diary.md

 Today I tried to fix the gravity fuction... no luck.

 19/1/25
 Today I gave up on the gravity, so now my game is 3d Topdown.
-I implemented spider enemies that crawl on the floor (If I fix the gravity they crawl on the wall, very clever) and I made a new hitbox for the player that only activates if he presses "j" on the keyboard, I also drew some sprites...
+I implemented spider enemies that crawl on the floor (If I fix the gravity they crawl on the wall, very clever) and I made a new hitbox for the player that only activates if he presses "j" on the keyboard, I also drew some sprites.
+I implemented knockback and leave enemy corpses on the floor